mg3-codes/website/README.md

 Exceptions to the above include and are limited to the following:
 - Images used with permission from other sources:
-	- This includes images located in `/images/others/`
+	- This includes images located at https://github.com/mg3-codes/website/tree/main/images/others
 	- See LICENSE at above location for details